 Water company completes successful digital and financial transformation, positions itself for further growth

-Effecting transformational change on a global scale is challenging for any organization, in any environment.
+Effecting transformational change on a global scale is challenging for any organisation, in any environment.
 It is an even tougher hill to climb during a global pandemic.
-Yet, this didn’t stop one organization, a worldwide leader in providing cleaner, softer water through innovative, sustainable solutions, from successfully pursuing a major global finance and IT transformation in 2020.
+Yet, this didn’t stop one organisation, a worldwide leader in providing cleaner, softer water through innovative, sustainable solutions, from successfully pursuing a major global finance and IT transformation in 2020.

 Cascading operational challenges

 The journey to implement automation across its multi- national enterprise, in different time zones, began when the organisation engaged Protiviti to help guide it along the route.
 In the three years before the project commenced, the organisation had tripled in size due to an aggressive acquisition strategy that saw it acquire more than 30 companies.
 And last year, even as the pandemic reared its ugly head, it planned to continue to expand, setting yet another ambitious goal to double its size through a combination of organic growth and strategic acquisitions.